bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-fabrice-drouin-attack-vectors-of-lightning-network.md

 Audience Member: Yes.

 Fabrice: I'll give you the answer later.
-Okay that’s it for me. questions?
+Okay that’s it for me.
+Questions?

 Audience Member: Where’s the next hardware store?
 I need a wrench.